Full Text in Japanese flag

 8. In 107 AD, King Suisho of Itokoku led the remaining kingdoms in northern Kyushu and paid tribute to the Later Han as the "King of Wa" (Book of Later Han).

-9. Around 150 AD, the people who had fled from Munakata toward the Japan Sea region established and prospered in a kingdom at Izumo.
+9. Around 150 AD, the people who had fled from Munakata toward the Sea of Japan established and prospered in a kingdom at Izumo.

-10. Around 180 AD, the people who had fled Nakoku (Nakatokuni) toward the Seto Inland Sea prospered in Kibi.
+10. Around 180 AD, the people who had resettled toward the Seto Inland Sea prospered in Kibi.

-12. Around 200 AD, a great king appeared in Kibi, called "Hatsukunishirasu-sumeramikoto" (the first emperor), who was celebrated in the image of the ancient eastern-expedition hero "Iwarebiko."
-Subsequently, further emperors known as the "eight undocumented generations" emerged in the Kibi Dynasty and remained in collective memory.
-The only threat to the Kibi Dynasty was the distant kin — the Izumo Kingdom, also of the Yamato people.
+13. Around 200 AD, a great king appeared in Kibi.
+He was praised as the ancient hero of the eastern expedition legend, "Iharebiko."
+After him, great kings who would later be known as the "Eight Unrecorded Generations" appeared in the Kibi Dynasty, leaving their mark on people's memories.
+The only threat to the Kibi Dynasty was the distant kin - the Izumo Kingdom, also of the Yamato people.
 As a result, "Izumo" occupies one-third of Japanese mythology.

-13. After 220 AD, "people," "goods," "culture," and "memories" from the Kingdom of Kibi began to flow gradually into Makimuku.
-Around 290 AD, the tenth emperor, Sujin, appeared anew in Makimuku as "Hatsukunishirasu-sumeramikoto," and the Kibi Dynasty disappeared accordingly.
+14. In the latter half of the third century, people, goods, culture, and memories began gradually to flow from the Kibi Kingdom to Makimuku.
+Around 290 AD, the tenth emperor, Sujin, appeared anew in Makimuku.
+He is later known as "Hatsukunishirasu-sumeramikoto," and the Kibi Dynasty disappeared accordingly.